pytorch/xla/README.md

 * `https://storage.googleapis.com/tpu-pytorch/wheels/colab/torch_xla-1.11-cp37-cp37m-linux_x86_64.whl (TPU runtime)`
 * `https://storage.googleapis.com/tpu-pytorch/wheels/cuda/112/torch_xla-1.11-cp37-cp37m-linux_x86_64.whl (GPU runtime)`

+You can also add `+yyyymmdd` after `torch_xla-nightly` to get the nightly wheel of a specified date.
+To get the companion pytorch nightly wheel, replace the `torch_xla` with `torch` on above wheel links.

 Note that for Cloud TPU VM, you can update the libtpu after the torch_xla wheel by